axgonz/githubsecrets/README.md

 Demonstrate how GitHub Secrets can be used to simplify Azure OIDC login.

+This uses a Managed Identity with [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation) and doesn't require any VM workers in Azure.

+> Note: This is [comming soon](https://learn.microsoft.com/en-us/azure/devops/release-notes/roadmap/2022/secret-free-deployments) to DevOps.

 ## Overview

 This sample provides concise steps to: